 In this work, we take the regret analysis approach to address the questions 1) "How does learning performance depend on HV's bounded rationality and AV's planning horizon?" and 2) "How do different decision making strategies between AV and HV impact the overall learning performance?".
-To this end, we propose a formulation that captures heterogeneous HV-AV interactions and derive regret upper bounds for both vehicle types.
-Our analysis reveals two key phenomena: a Goodhart's law effect in AV's planning-based RL with predicted human actions, and error accumulation in HV's decision-making due to bounded rationality.
-We characterize the overall system performance through theoretical bounds and empirical studies, demonstrating the impact of different learning strategies on system efficiency.
+To this end, we first propose a HV-AV interaction formulation which is able to capture the heterogeneous decision making of HV and AV.
+Based on the proposed formulation, we derive the upper bound on the regret for both HV and AV, respectively.
+By delving into the upper bound, we identify the Goodhart's law phenomenon in AV's decision making, where AV adopt the planning based RL using predicted human actions.
+Meanwhile we show the error accumulation effect in HV's decision making due to the bounded rationality in HV's decision making.
+Based on these results, we further analyze the impact of AV and HV's decision making on the overall system performance and we also derive the upper bound of the system regret.
+Through empirical study, we demonstrate how do different learning strategies affect the system performance.
+In this work, we assume that AV's prediction error is set to follow a fixed distribution.
+It is worth to explore the time varying prediction error distribution and further develop practical algorithms to address the regret minimization.